joebumbulis/react-redux-udemy/readme.md

     - while you can do data loading (network calls, API calls, etc), BEST practices are that you should not fetch data in the constructor
   - 2) render - NOT optional unlike the rest of these methods.
     - return some jsx (nothing else, like fetching, network call, etc)
-  - 3) `componentDidMount(`) - gets called, one time, when component is first visible
+  - 3) `componentDidMount()` - gets called, one time, when component is first visible
     - while waiting for setState to update
     - good place for initial data loading
     - or kick off process to get data that only needs to be fetched once
-    - BEST place to do data loading - API requests, network calls, etc. While you can do data loading in the constructor, BEST place to do darta loading is in the componentDidMount() method.
+    - BEST place to do data loading - API requests, network calls, etc. While you can do data loading in the constructor, BEST place to do data loading is in the componentDidMount() method.
   - 4) `componentDidUpdate()` - called auto any time the component updates itself
     - good place to do more data-loading when state/props change
   - 5) `componentWillUnmount()` - if for some reason the component will no longer be shown on the page, then this methods cleans up or takes away the component.